 As long as your NetID is active, you will be able to log on to public computers in Yale’s computer labs and use YaleSecure while on campus.

-You will lose access to your specific course information on Canvas, Courses, and Classes*v2 on June 1, 2018.
-After this date, you will still be able to browse Yale Courses at courses.yale.edu, but you will not be able to register.
+As long as you can log into your NetID account, you will have access to Canvas (find your courses under Past Enrollments).
+You will still be able to browse Yale Courses at courses.yale.edu, but after June 1, 2019, you will not be able to register.

 If you are remaining at Yale as a student, the standard account deactivation date may not apply.
 Continuing students must migrate their Box@Yale accounts by October 15 of the year they graduate from their new Yale affiliation.

-You will lose access to IPTV on June 1, 2018.
-No action is required on your part and access cannot be extended unless you will be continuing as a Yale student and living on campus in the subsequent fall.
+You will lose access to IPTV on June 1, 2019.
+No action is required on your part and access cannot be extended unless you will be continuing as a Yale student.

-On October 15, 2018, you will lose access to connect to the Yale VPN as well as the library resources such as Orbis, Jstor, and PubMed etc. available through Yale’s network.
-Continued JSTOR access for alumni is available via the AYA.
+On October 15, 2019, you will lose access to connect to the Yale VPN as well as the library resources (such as Orbis, JSTOR, and PubMed etc.) available through Yale’s network.
+Continued JSTOR access for alumni is available via the YAA.
 VPN access extension can only be granted to individuals with an active affiliation with the university.
-If you are doing work that you believe requires extended VPN access, please contact your department’s business administrator or lead administrator about becoming listed as a sponsored identity.
+If you are doing work that you believe requires extended VPN access, please contact your department’s business administrator or lead administrator about becoming a sponsored identity.

-You will maintain access to SIS as long as you have access to your NetID and Multi-Factor Authentication.
+You will maintain access to SIS as long as you have access to your NetID.
 For questions about access to any specific item with SIS, such as transcripts, mailing address, diplomas, or commencement information, contact your school or department’s registrar.

-You will lose access to check out Bass Media Equipment on May 22, 2018.
-Graduated students should not plan to check out or continue Bass Media reservations past May 22.
+You will lose access to check out Bass Media Equipment on May 21, 2019.
+Graduated students should not plan to check out or continue Bass Media reservations past May 21.
 Any such reservations will be subject to immediate recall.
-If you will be temporarily employed by Yale or earning Yale course credits during Summer 2018, you may request a 90 day extension by emailing email@example.com with your NetID, summer affiliation, and end date.
+If you will be temporarily employed by Yale or earning Yale course credits during Summer 2019, you may request an extension to your equipment borrowing privileges by emailing email@example.com with your NetID, summer affiliation, and end date.

-You will lose standard library borrowing privileges and access to resources such as Orbis on May 31, 2018.
-You may request, in person, a 90 day extension at the library services desk in Sterling Memorial Library.
+You will lose standard library borrowing privileges and access to resources such as Orbis on May 31, 2019.
+You may request, in person, a 90-day extension at the library services desk in Sterling Memorial Library.
 Alumni are also eligible for Alumni borrowing privileges for a fee.
 For information about other library resources see the Yale Library website.

-You will lose access to Workday on November 14, 2018.
+You will lose access to Workday in November 2019.
 You should plan on receiving your final W-2 tax form via mail.
-Please make sure your address in SIS and Workday are up-to-date, as that is where your W-2 will be sent.
+Please make sure your address in SIS and Workday are up-to-date, as that address is where your W-2 will be sent.